kosmonautdnb/Lykiana/README.md

 It has a fixed 16:9 aspect ratio (e.g., 1280x720).
 Therefore, it will appear distorted on 4:3 monitors (e.g., 640x480).

+You can find **WatcomGL** (an OpenGL for DJGPP/WatcomC/OpenWatcom) here: https://github.com/kosmonautdnb/WatcomGL
+And some useful libraries for DJGPP/(mostly)WatcomC/OpenWatcom here: https://github.com/kosmonautdnb/WatcomLibs

 There are two pre-compiled .exe files for FreeDOS:

 **"NORA1_DJ.EXE"** starts the game using DJGPP.
 The resolution is 640x480.
 The significantly higher performance demonstrates the strength of DJGPP as a compiler.